 Featured photo: A straw used to remove air from a bag of cherry tomatoes.
 Photo by Henry Homeyer.

 Granite State Comic Con celebrates comic books, sci-fi, games and more

 By Katelyn Sahagian

 What started as a small gathering of friends and fans of comics in Manchester snowballed into a three-day event that celebrates comics, sci-fi, fantasy, cartoons, gaming, wrestling and more.
-Now, 20 years after it began, Continue reading “20 years of fandoms”
+Now, 20 years after it began, Granite State Comicon grabs attention from people around the world.